Story structure: European and European Diaspora

 Lajos Egri is then credited in Syd Field's last edition of The Foundations of a Screenwriting published in 1979.
 The book argued for three acts, not five, and had no peak in the final diagram.

 This idea of a universal story structure fell out of favor with poststructuralism.
 Theorists such as Michel Foucault and Jacques Derrida asserted that such universally shared, deep structures were logically impossible.

 At the same time that Literary Structuralists rose with story structure, there were also Postmodernism and Post-postmodernism, which often argued about the nature of stories and what, if existing, story structures could be.
 Some authors, such as John Gardner, advocated for the use of both, such as in The Art of Fiction (1983).

 Ideas of this got shared over the next few decades, which lead to writers such as Blake Snyder, who in Save the Cat contributed language such as "Story Beats".

-However, other story structures became more widely known in the 2010s-2020s, when European and European diaspora writers became aware of story structures such as kishotenketsu, which was said to be used in films such as Everything Everywhere All at Once.